 Using Your YubiKey NFC on iOS

-If you have an iPhone that supports background tag reading (iPhone XS and later) and would like to test your NFC-enabled YubiKey on iOS, follow the steps below.
+If you have an iPhone that supports background NFC NDEF tag reading (requires iPhone XS and later) and would like to test your NFC-enabled YubiKey on iOS, follow the steps below:

 - Ensure NFC communication is supported on your iPhone.

-- Tap and hold the YubiKey NFC key to the back of your phone (upper left).
+- Hold the YubiKey NFC key to the back of your phone.

 - You should see your Yubico OTP code pasted into the field.
 Tap VALIDATE.

 - The OTP code is passed to the YubiCloud OTP validation server.
-Verify "Validation Successful".
+Verify that you see "Validation Successful".

 You may need to move your YubiKey on your iPhone to find the best location for the NFC communication to occur.